A 4D asymptotically flat rotating black hole solution including supertraslation correction

 We begin with the 4D rotating black hole spacetime in the Boyer-Lindquist (BL) coordinate system,

-We will involve the displacement of coordinates for the coordinate transformation of the supertranslation to the linear order.
+We incorporate the transformation of the supertranslation in the coordinate system above up to the linear order.

-Here, the supertranslation is a kind of the coordinate transformation, therefore performing the supertranslation can be said as {\it displacing} coordinates.

-For this purpose, let us check the fact that in \cite{Compere:2016hzt} one way to involve the supertranslation is given in the isotropic coordinate system.
-Thus, we rewrite (\ref{kcnh1}) to the Schwarzschild type coordinate system by taking $a$ only to the linear order as
+For this purpose, let us remember that there is a method to incorporate the supertranslation in the isotropic coordinate system in \cite{Compere:2016hzt}, which is defined in the isotropic coordinate system and considered to be inapplicable to (\ref{kcnh1}) (for this, see Appendix.\ref{cworfh}).
+Therefore, in order to use it, we should once change the coordinate system of (\ref{kcnh1}) to the isotropic one.
+Thus, we first rewrite (\ref{kcnh1}) in the Schwarzschild type coordinate system by keeping $a$ to the linear order as